There has been a lot of rumors regarding links in the last year or so.

 - Avoid local resource pages.

-- Start pitching bloggers through email with a title such as “Useful addition to your resource page” and be short and straightforward with your request.
+- Start pitching bloggers through email with a title such as “Valuable addition to your resource page” and be short and straightforward with your request.

 - Most bloggers will expect a link back.
 Avoid this at all costs and try to strike a deal that will not include a links back.
 For example you can offer a guest post just so you’re featured on a resource page.
 Be flexible and creative!